Health and wellbeing

 The Humber Mental Health team can offer young people assessments around their Complex and Emotional Needs (CENS) and work with personal advisor to offer support and signpost to relevant mental health services to ensure that you get the support you require in relation to your mental health and emotional wellbeing.

-A worker from the CENS team also attends the drop in on a Friday.
+A worker from the Social Prescribing Service (Link to Follow) also attends the drop in on a Friday at Room 42.

 If you are in a crisis and need someone to talk to you can contact the Mental Health Advice and Support team - 0800 138 0990 - available 24 hours a day, 7 days a week.